-- In March 2018 we received a non-refundable fee of US\$500,000 for allowing a third party to have the right to acquire a 50% equity interest in a completed rare earth refinery.
+- During the two years ended December 31, 2018 we generated \$2,416,664 of concentrate and oxide sales. - In March 2018 we received a non-refundable fee of US\$500,000 for allowing a third party to have the right to acquire a 50% equity interest in a completed rare earth refinery.
 In order to participate in the refinery the third party must provide sufficient funds for the Company to exercise its right to acquire 60% of the refinery and must provide a specified amount of working capital.
-Ability of the third party to participate in the refinery is subject to certain terms and conditions. - Our rare earth concentrate and oxide trading business has gained increasing traction as, for example, we recorded revenues of \$1,756,486 during the year ended March 31, 2018 - a ten-fold increase over revenues in the previous year.

-• In January 2018, we entered into a strategic and financing relationship, evidenced by a Memorandum of Understanding ("MOU"), with Talaxis Limited ("Talaxis" or the "Lender"), a company wholly owned by Noble Group.
+Ability of the third party to participate in the refinery is subject to certain terms and conditions. - In January 2018 we entered into a strategic and financing relationship, evidenced by a Memorandum of Understanding ("MOU"), with Talaxis, a company wholly owned by Noble Group, a large international commodity trading company.
 The MOU sets out the proposed principles of a working relationship leading to cooperation in the development of supply chains in the rare earth industry.
 Specific terms and conditions are to be negotiated and included in subsequent agreements which will pertain to sourcing, processing and delivering rare earths; mid-stream processing facilities and technical and operational services; financing capital expenditures; and trade finance support.
 The MOU also included provisions for the parties to negotiate terms upon which Talaxis may participate in the capital structure of CREC using hybrid capital solutions that include debt, shares and warrants.